millsteindaniel/FastSpring-Order-API/README.md

 Note: I initialized my data base at runtime with some orders and products in the inventory.
 This is done for general convenience when testing.

 Data models:
 I created two main data structures for this project being a product and a productOrder.
-I also created interfaces that represented reppositories of these objects.
+I also created interfaces that represented repositories of these objects.
 As suggested in the projects description I used H2 in memory database, Spring Boot, and Maven for project management.